eth-cs-student-summaries/Information-Security/README.md

 We do not guarantee correctness or completeness, nor is this document endorsed by thelecturers.
 Feel free to point out any erratas.

+## TODO

+Split everything into one file per chapter (instead of these huge files for each of the two parts).